Message switching techniques

 Message switching is advantageous as it enables efficient usage of network resources.
 Also, because of the store-and-forward capability of intermediary nodes, traffic can be efficiently regulated and controlled.
 Message delivery as one unit, rather than in pieces, is another benefit.

 However, message switching has certain disadvantages as well.
-Since messages are stored indefinitely at each intermediate node, switches require large storage capacity.
+Since messages are stored indefinitely at each intermediate node, switches require a large storage capacity.
 Also, these are pretty slow.
-This is because at each node, first there us wait till the entire message is received, then it must be stored and transmitted after processing the next node and links to it depending on availability and channel traffic.
-Hence, message switching cannot be used for real time or interactive applications like video conference.
+This is because at each node, first there is a wait till the entire message is received, then it must be stored and transmitted after processing the next node and links to it depending on availability and channel traffic.
+Hence, message switching cannot be used for real-time or interactive applications like a video conference.

 - As message switching is able to store the message for which communication channel is not available, it helps in reducing the traffic congestion in the network.